The Warmth That Binds Us – Concept Paper

 What is the concept?

-During the fellowship period, I will create a large-scale media installation in which the concept of "warmth" becomes both visually and physically tangible, centering the physical experience of the visitors.
+I envision a large-scale media installation where the concept of "warmth" becomes both visually and physically tangible.

 Concept Sketch, comparing the different aesthetics of the techniques, 2024